-There are 36 District Industries Centres (DICs) working in the State and 7 District Industries Sub-Centres at Abu Road, Balotra, Beawar, Falna, Kishangarh, Makrana and Neemrana have also been set up to cater to the needs of small scale industries of the area.
+There are 36 District Industries Centres (DICs) working in the State and 8 District Industries Sub-Centres at Abu Road, Balotra, Beawar, Falna, Kishangarh, Makrana, Neemrana and Sujangarh have also been set up to cater to the needs of Micro, Small & Medium Enterprises (MSMEs) of the area.
 Headquarter office of the Department is situated at Udyog Bhawan, Tilak Marg, Jaipur.

-The main functions of the Department are promotion of small scale industries, to assist in the marketing of their products, development of salt areas, handicrafts artisan development, development of handloom, etc. The Department also provides various concessions and facilities and assistance for setting up of industrial units in the State.
-Registration of SSI units under the scheme of Government of India is one of the main functions of the Department.
+The main functions of the Department are promotion of MSMEs, to assist in the marketing of their products, development of salt areas, handicrafts artisan development, development of handloom, etc. The Department also provides various concessions, facilities and assistance for setting up of industrial enterprises in the State.

 Rajasthan offers the most favoured destination for industries in India.
 The vast mineral resources, livestock, tourism potential coupled with the commitment of the Government offer a tremendous potential to the up coming industries.